ES-Yukun/RunLatestMCBE/README.md

 # Features

-You can easily get the download link for Minecraft Bedrock Server.
+You can easily run Minecraft Bedrock Server.

 # Requirement